Branch-Well-Structured Transition Systems and Extensions

 \subsection{Classes of labelled transition systems}

-In this paper, we mainly study subclasses of two well-known classes of transition systems, namely counter machines, and FIFO machines.
-Both these classes are known to simulate Turing machines, and hence, have undecidable boundedness and non-termination.
+In this paper, we mainly study subclasses of two well-known classes of transition systems, namely counter machines and FIFO machines.
+Both these classes are known to simulate Turing machines and, hence, have undecidable boundedness and non-termination.

-\textbf{Counter machines.} Counter machines, also known as Minsky machines, are finite-state machines that manipulate counters, which are variables that store non-negative integers.
-Transitions of a counter machine, besides changing control-states, perform a specified operation on a counter: increment by one, decrement by one, along with a set of counters to be tested for zero.
-We define formally a counter machine below.
+\textbf{Counter machines.}~ Counter machines, also known as Minsky machines, are finite-state machines that manipulate counters, which are variables that store non-negative integers.
+Transitions of a counter machine, besides changing control-states, may also perform a specified operation on a counter: increment by one or decrement by one, along with a set of counters to be tested for zero.
+We formally define a counter machine below.

 \begin{defi} A \emph{counter machine} (with zero tests) is a tuple $\countermachine =(Q,\counterset , T, q_0)$.
 Here, $Q$ is the finite set of \emph{control-states} and $q_0 \in Q$ is the \emph{initial control-state}.
 Moreover, $\counterset$ is a finite set of \emph{counters} and $T \subseteq Q \times \Action_\countermachine \times Q$ is the transition relation where $\Action_\countermachine = \{\inc{\counter},\dec{\counter}, \noop \mid \counter \in \counterset\} \times 2^\counterset$ (an element of $2^\counterset$ will indicate the set of counters to be tested to $0$). \end{defi}